 A pedestrian is no match for a multi-ton car or truck.
 If a collision isn’t fatal, pedestrians injured by a vehicle can sustain lifelong bodily harm.
 That’s why Pennsylvania has laws that specifically protect pedestrians from careless driver behavior.

-When a motorist acts negligently and hurts someone, the attorneys at Ostroff Injury Law hold them accountable.
+When a motorist acts negligently and hurts someone, the attorneys at Ostroff Godshall Injury and Accident Lawyers hold them accountable.
 We have helped more than 25,000 Pennsylvania accident victims over the past 25 years.

 Pennsylvania Laws Protecting Pedestrians

 Here are the basics on Pennsylvania pedestrian laws.

 At crosswalks and intersections, both motorists and pedestrians should obey traffic control signals.
 When traffic-signals are not available or not operating, motorists must yield the right-of-way to pedestrians in a marked or unmarked crosswalks or intersection.